 With her background in Broadway it’s here where Menzel is clearly in her element and her voice positively soars in these musical ballads.
 Voice work is strong across the board, with Gad’s Olaf supplying plenty of laughs and becoming more and more endearing as proceedings progress and Groff doing a good job of vocalising Kristoff’s heart and humour.
 It’s Bell’s infectious performance as Anna that’s easily the standout here though, the actress instilling the young princess with a tender core that makes her easy to root for.
 Back in the 1943, Walt and company weren’t able to adapt Anderson’s prose for the screen, but Frozen is about as good an update you can ask for.
 Between this animated delight and Saving Mr. Banks (2013), Disney have done a fantastic job of honouring Walt’s legacy, and are ending the year on a high.

 Are you 18+ years old and it’s boring for you to watch this movie with your child or younger brother/sister?
-We’ve got some fun gambling options for Brtish and New Zealand players to play with lowest deposit casino bonus on penny stakes.
+We’ve got some fun gambling options for New Zealand players with top NZ casinos to play in October 2022.